chrishendra93/addressbook-level2/doc/DeveloperGuide.md

 * Problem: Test fails during the very first time.<br>
   Solution: The output of the very first test run could be slightly different because the program creates a new storage file.
 Tests should pass from the 2nd run onwards.

+**User stories**

+1. As a user I want to be able to see how am I affiliated with any person in the address book so that I can remember each person correctly.